 Transformation of a Simple Sentence into a Compound Sentence

-- Besides being beautiful, she is intelligent.
-(Simple Sentence)
+- Besides being intelligent, she is hardworking.
+(Simple sentence)

-- She is not only beautiful but also intelligent.
-(Compound Sentence)
+- She is not only intelligent but also hardworking.
+(Compound)

 - Despite working hard, we couldn’t finish the project on time.
 (Simple sentence)